vishipayyallore/speaker-series-2023/microsoft-reactor/20230719_AzureOpenAIStudio/README.md

 >    - What is Azure OpenAI Service?
 >    - Azure OpenAI Service quotas and limits
 >    - Azure OpenAI Service models
+> 1. Create Azure OpenAI Service in Azure Portal
+> 1. How to deploy Azure OpenAI Model in Azure AI Studio?
 > 1. 30,000 foot view of Azure AI Studio
 >    - What is Azure AI Studio?
 >    - Trying couple of Built-in Completion Examples in Azure AI Studio